 The government FAFSA is free.
 Making sure you're on sites that end in dot-gov, will ensure that you're not paying for any service or application.

 Scholarships—like grants—are financial aid that you do not need to pay back.

-Scholarships—like grants—are another form of student aid known as gift aid.
 Scholarships are offered by many different groups, organizations, and even individuals.
-They are offered for all kinds of attributes—and to all kinds of students.
+They're offered for all kinds of attributes—and to all kinds of students.
 In fact, if you live in Vermont, you can take advantage of scholarships that are just for Vermonters.
 VSAC can help guide you through the scholarship search process.